dagbjorn/microcoffeeoncloud/README.md

 EXTERNAL-IP is found by listing the created nodes by running `kubectl get nodes -o wide`.
 You can pick any node.

 To verify the database loading, start the MongoDB client in the database pod.
-(Use `kubectl get pods` to find the PODNAME.)
+(Run `kubectl get pods` to find the PODNAME.)

     kubectl exec -it PODNAME -- mongo microcoffee